 The Creator vs. The Doer

-- Generative AI is a reactive creator.
-You give it a prompt, and it generates a single output (text, an image, or code).
+- Generative AI creates things.
+You give it a prompt, it gives you back one thing (some text, an image, maybe some code).

 Practical Example: Booking a Business Trip

-A generative AI chatbot can recommend a travel itinerary based on your preferences.
-You must then go to different websites, compare prices, make the bookings, and manage the reservations yourself.
+A generative AI chatbot can suggest a travel itinerary based on what you tell it.
+Then you've got to go to various websites, compare prices, book everything, and sort out the details yourself.

-The Four Core Capabilities That Separate Agentic AI
+The Four Things That Make Agentic AI Different

-- Tool Use: Agents use "tool calling" to access and operate external tools, databases, and APIs.
-This allows them to get up-to-date information and take real-world actions.
+- Using Tools: Agents can access and use external tools, databases, and APIs.
+That means they can pull in current information and take real actions.

-For a business user, the distinction is profound.
-It's the difference between a helpful search engine and a digital employee.
+If you're running a business, this is huge.
+It's the difference between a search engine and a digital worker.

 Generative AI vs. Agentic AI: A Business Comparison